Common Misconceptions about Neurodiversity at Work

 At Uptimize, we often ask our focus group interviewees if they have encountered stereotypes.
 Here are three fairly typical responses:

-“The main stereotype I’ve encountered about ADHD is that they are sort of the main stereotype about ADHD that I hear as it is something you grow out of.
+“The main stereotype I’ve encountered about ADHD is that it is something you grow out of.
 And also that it’s mainly something that boys have.” – Abi Sylvester

 “The (main) stereotype of dyslexia I think has been ‘lazy’.
 I think it’s a very easy one to go to.
 But I don’t think that’s true at all.
 I think actually people with dyslexia work a hell of a lot harder.” – Danny Pallett